 Briefly, the microfabrication facility cleanroom suite consists of:

 - Class 5 Photolithography Room with a UV flood source and mask aligner, mask writer, Nano-Imprint Lithography system, a spin coater, three 10" hot plates, an HMDS vacuum oven, gravity oven, and a camera-equipped microscope

 - Class 6 Evaluation and Deposition Bay with an ellipsometer, stylus profilometer, probe station, oxygen plasma reactor, electron beam evaporator, DC magnetron sputterer, and a sputter coater

 - Class 6 Plasma tool bay for DRIE Plasma Etching and PECVD

 - Class 7 Wet Lab with dedicated acid, base and HF fume hoods, chemical storage, ultrapure water, wafer dicer, grinder/polisher and stylus profilometer

-- Class 7 PDMS station with gravity oven, oxygen plasma reactor, alignment tool, port punch tool and microscopes
+- Class 7 PDMS station with gravity oven, oxygen plasma reactor, PVD chamber, alignment tool, port punch tool and microscopes

 - Class 7 3D printer room with stereolithographic and extruded filament 3D printers

 Select the Equipment tab above for details on the available fabrication equipment in the cleanroom and support spaces.
 Select the Rates & Fees tab for an explanation of hourly rates and billing.
-Select the Resources tab for SOPs, Equipment Manuals, Datasheets and Links.
-Select the Galleries tab to virtually explore the facility.
+Select the Resources tab for SOPs, Equipment Manuals and Datasheets.
 Select the Contact tab to find information on our staff and location, or to submit a Service Request.